 By Alwyn Scott

-The aerospace and defense giant said core earnings, which exclude some pension expenses, rose 29 percent to $1.84 billion, or $1.88 a share, as it delivered record numbers of its 737, 777 and 787 aircraft and upped production rates.
+The aerospace and defence giant said core earnings, which exclude some pension expenses, rose 29 percent to $1.84 billion (1.11 billion pounds), or $1.88 a share, as it delivered record numbers of its 737, 777 and 787 aircraft and upped production rates.

 However, despite the buoyant results, shares in the Chicago-based company fell 4.8 percent to $130.42 on the New York Stock Exchange as investors worried about its cautious outlook for the year ahead.

-"We remain very concerned about longer-term U.S. budget uncertainty," Chief Executive Jim McNerney said, despite the company posting strong results from its defense business.
+"We remain very concerned about longer-term U.S. budget uncertainty," Chief Executive Jim McNerney said, despite the company posting strong results from its defence business.

-He told a conference call he was also worried about the potentially "devastating impact" of U.S. defense budget cuts on the nation's industrial base.
+He told a conference call he was also worried about the potentially "devastating impact" of U.S. defence budget cuts on the nation's industrial base.

 Boeing's quarterly result compared with $1.46 a share a year earlier.
 Revenue rose to $23.8 billion from $22.3 billion in the quarter.
 Analysts had expected core earnings per share of $1.57 for the fourth quarter, and revenue of $22.7 billion, according to Thomson Reuters I/B/E/S.